-It’s a wonderful idea to drive all the way to Perdika to also discover some hidden villages of the island, but nothing will ever beat a romantic boat ride that takes directly to the heart of Perdika.
+It’s a wonderful idea to drive all the way to Perdika and discover some hidden island villages.
+Still, nothing will ever beat a romantic boat ride that takes you directly to the heart of Perdika.

 Go To Moni Island

 If you’re up for more adventure from Perdika, you can also take a boat to visit the small and uninhabited islet of Moni.
-The beach is enchanting, and you don’t really need to carry much with you as you will find everything you need in a nice taverna right by the sea.
+The beach is enchanting, and you don’t need to carry much with you as you will find everything in a lovely taverna right by the sea.

 Pistachios are one of those things you wouldn’t expect to find in Greece; however, the ones harvested on the island of Aegina are often described as among the tastiest pistachios in the whole world!

 This quite different variety of pistachio you will find on the island is incredibly tasty!
-You can buy them virtually everywhere on the island, and they make a great souvenir to take back home from your trip!
+You can buy them virtually everywhere on the island, making them a great souvenir to take home from your trip!

 And not everything is just about getting a bag of pistachios!
-You can even taste delicacies such as pistachio butter or spreads, lemon-scented pistachios, and a lot more!
+You can taste delicacies such as pistachio butter or spreads, lemon-scented pistachios, and much more!
 Head to any shop in the market area or in the center of town and enjoy a pleasant tasting session before you buy.